t3moses/Crews/README.txt

 In the event that there are insufficient crew to meet the minimum required for the flotilla, boats are removed from the flotilla repeatedly until the minimum is equal to or less than the number of crew.
 First of all, boats whose skippers have also enrolled as sailors are removed.
 Then boats that have sailed fewest times in the season are removed.

+No-shows

+Sailors who fail to show-up or cancel later than 10:00 am on the day of the event may be deprioritized for future events.

+This is effected by changing 'A' in their availability record to 'N'.

 Data structures